The Best Bang for Your Buck Hardware for Deep Learning (Updated Summer 2024)

 We used estimates of the actual market price to calculate "bang for buck" by looking at the sales prices of major retailers in Europe.
 The market value of a GPU changes all the time, so some of them might be out of date.
 For cards that are not sold by vendors anymore, we listed the approximate second-hand price.
 Note, in previous versions of this blog post, we did not use the Tensor Core metric in the performance score.
 Since Tensor Core compatibility has improved drastically since the last time we updated this post, we now believe that Tensor Cores will greatly impact actual performance for many users, so it is now included in the final calculation.

 Note that in the table above, the purple-marked area indicates second-hand prices for those cards.
 If you don't mind buying second-hand, previous-generation GPUs still provide the best value in terms of performance per euro spent.
+Currently, the RTX 3080 seems like a good deal (mostly since the second hand price seems to be low at the moment).
 Interestingly, when looking for new cards only, the RTX 4090 provides the best value, even compared to Ampere cards.
 This is due to the large gap in terms of raw TFLOPS between the RTX 4080 and RTX 4090.
 In previous generations, the flagship card was usually not such a good deal.
 If you don't have that much money to spend, the RTX 4070 Ti is also a good deal, especially with the amount of VRAM it has.
+The newer "Super" cards do not seem to make sense given the higher price tag.

 TLDR